coderanger/coderanger.net/content/posts/react-patents.md

 write code as a part of your job, it is owned by your employer, give or take what is in your employment contract.
-Facebook does require a contributor license agreement for their projects, and the CLA grants Facebook some strongly worded rights for copyright use and patent rights, but in the end each contributor remains the owner of the copyright in their contribution.
-This means that while React is managed by Facebook, and they down own a lot of the copyright over their projects, in the end they are actually owned by the collective community of developers that works on them.
+Facebook does require a contributor license agreement for their projects, and the CLA grants Facebook some strongly worded rights for copyright use and patent access, but in the end each contributor remains the owner of the copyright in their contribution.
+This means that while React is managed by Facebook, and they do own a lot of the copyright over their projects, in the end they are actually owned by the collective community of developers that works on them.
 In the case of RocksDB specifically there is also a large chunk of the code which is owned by Google, as it is an outgrowth of an earlier Google